HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/deletion.md

 - other
     - **`NC_000023.11:g.33344590_33344592=/del`**<br>
-      a mosaic case where from position `g.33344590` to `g.33344592` besides the normal sequence also chromosomes are found containing a deletion of this sequence.
+      a mosaic case where from position `g.33344590` to `g.33344592`, besides the normal sequence, also chromosomes are found containing a deletion of this sequence.

     - **`NC_000023.11:g.33344590_33344592=//del`**<br>
       a chimeric case, i.e. the sample is a mix of cells containing `g.33344590_33344592=` and `g.33344590_33344592del`.